meqili/Deep-3D-CNNs-for-MRI-Classification-with-Alzheimer-s-Disease-And-Grad-CAM-Visualization/README.md

 This repo has the receipts for buiding singularity containers, or you can setup the environment by yourself based on the receipts.
 Please check the folder [singularity_receipt](https://github.com/liqi814/Deep-3D-CNNs-for-MRI-Classification-with-Alzheimer-s-Disease-And-Grad-CAM-Visualization/tree/master/singularity_receipt).

 ## Citation
-If you are using this repository cite this article
-Li Q, Yang MQ.
+If you are using this repository, please cite this article Li Q, Yang MQ.
 2021.
 Comparison of machine learning approaches for enhancing Alzheimer’s disease classification.
 PeerJ 9:e10549 https://doi.org/10.7717/peerj.10549

 ## Singularity or Requirment